fanfan42/ansible-role-lsw/files/documentation/Passthrough.md

 **Note 1:** If you need to exit focus during the window's build: `Ctrl + Alt + g`.

 **Note 2:** During the build, the second screen attached to the dGPU will display Windows installation after some time.
-It means the GPU driver has been succesfully installed during the image build.
+It means the GPU driver has been succesfully installed during the image building.

 The **config** stage configures Libvirt and scripts dedicated to the VM when starting or shutdown.
 Consider using the **config** tag everytime you just want to reset VM configuration alonside with the **create** tag.

 At last, the **create** stage creates the Passthrough VM.
 If Looking Glass has been set to be installed, you also have a second VM that ends with "lg".
 The 2 VM share the same disk and same EFI variables files.
-If you make changes on these VM on virt-manager and run again the playbook with **create** tag, all user added configurations will be reset.
+If you make changes on these VM on virt-manager and run again the playbook with **create** tag, all user added configurations will be removed.

 By opening virt-manager, you can see the VM created, start it.
 Your Display Manager (DM) will stop, some scripts are executed and DM starts again.
 The VM displays on the second screen.
 For seeing the Windows VM on 1st screen with Looking Glass, check the [VARIABLES](VARIABLES.md) file and pick the best looking glass command for your need.
 You will find multiple examples on the **lsw_config_usb_mouse** variable.
 Example: `looking-glass-client -m 97 -F win:size=1920x1080 input:rawMouse input:GrabKeyboardOnFocus input:autoCapture`.
 When the VM stops, DM also restarts.